LagPixelLOL/ChatGPTCLIBot/README.md

 9. Automatically use the system proxy.
 Note: This feature is only supported on Windows, because there's a bug in my proxy library that causes it fail to compile on Linux and macOS.
 10. Multiline input support, you need to press Ctrl+N or Alt+Enter to enter a new line.
 11. Ctrl+V pasting support, you can paste text from your clipboard by pressing Ctrl+V.
-12. UTF-8 support, currently you can't directly type them in, but you can paste them from your clipboard.
+12. Full UTF-8 support, you can type in any language you want!
 13. Full of colors(If your terminal supports it)!

 Written in C++ (Libraries used: